neelriyer/neelriyer.github.io/_posts/2021-01-03-Album-Art-Cover-Wallpaper.md

 <!-- <div style="text-align: center"><img src="/images/album_art/original_wallpaper.jpg" width="500" /></div> -->

-I'm often asked: "What music do you listen to?".
+I'm often asked: *"What music do you listen to?"*.
 And I'd like to say something cool like 'The Clash' or 'Black Sabbath'.
 But in reality I listen to a lot of uncool bands (Tears for fears for example).

 To answer that question honestly, I'll need to look at my most played songs on iTunes.